eric-qiangshen/AMD-code/README.md

 # AMD - Toolbox for computing separating input in set-membership identification of affine systems

-This is the code of active model discrimination that computes the separating input for set-membership identification of affine systems.
+This is the code of active model discrimination (AMD) that computes the separating input for set-membership identification of affine systems.
 Please refer to the reference:

 Ding, Y., Harirchi F., Yong, S. Z., Jacobsen, E., and Ozay, N. (2018).
 Optimal input design for affine model discrimination with applications in intention-aware vehicles, in Proceedings of the 9th ACM/IEEE International Conference on Cyber-Physical Systems, PP. 297-307, arXiv:1702.01112.